dotnet/AspNetCore.Docs/aspnet/fundamentals/configuration.rst

 Using Options and configuration objects
 ---------------------------------------

 The options pattern enables using custom options classes to represent a group of related settings.
 We recommended that you create decoupled classes for each feature within your app.
+Decoupled classes follow:

-Decoupled classes follows the `Interface Segregation Principle (ISP) <http://deviq.com/interface-segregation-principle/>`_ (classes depend only on the configuration settings they use) as well as `Separation of Concerns <http://deviq.com/separation-of-concerns/>`_ (settings for disparate parts of your app are managed separately, and not dependent or coupled with one another).
+- The `Interface Segregation Principle (ISP) <http://deviq.com/interface-segregation-principle/>`_ : Classes depend only on the configuration settings they use.
+- `Separation of Concerns <http://deviq.com/separation-of-concerns/>`_ : Settings for disparate parts of your app are managed separately, and not dependent or coupled with one another.

-The options class must be non-abstract with a public parameterless constructor:
+The options class must be non-abstract with a public parameterless constructor.
+For example:

 .. literalinclude:: configuration/sample/src/UsingOptions/Models/MyOptions.cs
   :language: c#